knanne/knanne.github.io/README.md

 # To Do:
   - configure and test posts as Accelerated Mobile Pages ([AMP](https://www.ampproject.org/)) using [amp-jekyll](https://github.com/juusaw/amp-jekyll)
   - write a plugin to automate post navigation further
-    - automate the creation of href div, and frontmatter list for all major headings in post
+    - automate the creation of linked div, and front matter list for all major headings in post
-    - create a post paramter navigation, default to True
+    - create a post parameter navigation, default to True
+  - continue projects procedure